Every student deserves a dedicated mentor to help them master the craft of writing.

 - Do you offer classes in literature?

-- How do we design a class?
+- How do you design a personalized class?

 - Do you teach classes virtually/on Zoom?

 - When can we schedule our classes?

 - Do you offer in-person classes for local students?

 - Do you offer group classes or group rates?